 Other markets that stand out

-While the list above may seem like the top options, there are many other markets in Europe that can offer your business great opportunities for growth:
+While the list above may seem like the top options, there are many other markets in Europe that can offer your business great opportunities for global growth:

 Finland’s life sciences sector has grown rapidly in the last decade.
 Biotechnology, pharma and private equity funds have increased their interest in the country’s medical sector, particularly digital healthcare.
 Finland is not short of talent with many candidates specialised in software development, giving companies the chance to access high-quality clinical research data.